 The entrance is about €14,00 and you can get tickets on sight or online.
 As it’s not that over visited, you won’t be facing big lines at this one, if you’re purchasing your ticket upon arrival, but it’s always safer to get it online still.

 #5 stop: St Peter’s Basilica and the Vatican City

-Heading from the Castel Sant’ Angelo toward the Vatican, you will first arrive the St Peter’s Square, and the St Peter’s Basilica.
+Heading from the Castel Sant’ Angelo toward the Vatican, you will first arrive the St Peter’s Square, and St. Peter’s Basilica.
 The square is one of the most famous and largest squares in the world.
 Obviously this is another spot that shouldn’t miss of your Rome itinerary!

 What to see in and around the Vatican City?

 First, you’ll see the 284 columns on both sides embracing the St Peter’s Square.
 In the middle of the square, there’s a 25-meter tall Egyptian obelisk.
 Another fascinating bucket list item is the two fountains on the two sides of the square.
 One was designed by Lorenzo Bernini, the other one by Carlo Moderno.
 They seem to be very similar, for as long as you’re not going closer to check the details!